OrderFlowGroup/endorsement-server/README.md

 ### GET /endorsement

 #### Request
 Specify the retail trader's wallet address as a query parameter in your request.
+If you specify a platform fee in basis points and a platform fee receiver, quotes fetched using the endorsement will include a platform fee that is paid to the platform fee receiver.
 ##### cURL
 ```console
 curl --location 'localhost:8082/endorsement?retailTrader=0x7251a7e0664FBB7691cA5951eD2B2A340Da07175'